oliviawestmacottssw/SSW.Rules.Content/rules/do-you-estimate-all-tasks-at-the-start-of-the-sprint/rule.md

 However, before starting work on a sprint you should always break the PBIs in that sprint into estimated tasks.

+​

-Team Foundation Server uses the remaining hours assigned to Tasks to calculate the burndown.
-By breaking the PBIs down into tasks with estimates, your burndown will start looking correct right from the first day of the sprint.
+Team Foundation Server uses the remaining hours assigned to Tasks to calculate the burndown.  ​By breaking the PBIs down into tasks with estimates, your burndown will start looking correct right from the first day of the sprint.

 [[badExample]]